MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 ## Next Steps

-For additional information about applying Zero Trust to Azure networking, see:
+For more information about applying Zero Trust to Azure networking, see:

 - [Apply Zero Trust principles to encrypting Azure-based network communication](azure-networking-encryption.md)
 - [Apply Zero Trust principles to segmenting Azure-based network communication](azure-networking-segmentation.md)